Engee documentation

 Details

-Select which state the tyre will be in at the beginning of the simulation:
+Select the condition of the tire at the beginning of the simulation.:

-• Tire is initially in traction - in clutch;
+• Tire is initially in traction — in the clutch;

 • Tire is initially slipping — in sliding.